iBadassCheats/UnrealSharpMemory/README.md

 # UnrealSharpMemory
  UnrealSharpMemory is a user friendly helper framework to create extra sensory perception, radar, and other tools and game mods for UnrealEngine games.

-# What is this and is it shiny?
+# What is this?
  Unreal Sharp is written in C#, and works by using reading process memory.
-The framework is setup to be dynamic for multiple games, as well as being able to dynamically reference fields by name.
-While it is external, it is also one of, if not the only, external that can call internal functions.

 # How does this work
  This project heavily relies on Unreal Engine's reflection system, using strings to dump out game info.